microsoft/BotFramework-WebChat/samples/18.customization-open-url/README.md

 …
 ```

-To prevent getting blocked by popup blocker, the `window.open` call must be initiated from an user action.
+To prevent getting blocked by a popup blocker, the `window.open` call must be initiated from a user action.

 > Currently, when you click on "Sign in" of an OAuth card, it will fetch a `code_challenge` from our server before redirecting to the OAuth provider.
-To not getting blocked by popup blocker, we need to call `window.open` first, then fetch the `code_challenge`, and lastly redirect the user to OAuth provider.
+To not getting blocked by a popup blocker, we need to call `window.open` first, then fetch the `code_challenge`, and lastly redirect the user to the OAuth provider.

 ## Completed code